The Return of the Singularities: Applications of the Smeared Null Energy Condition: Introduction

-In this paper, we \begin{itemize} \item Motivate the precise form of the bound shown above. \item Argue, by examining examples, that this bound may remain valid when smearing over distances large compared to the radius of curvature.
+In this paper, we \begin{itemize} \item Motivate the precise form of the bound shown above. \item Argue, by examining examples, that this bound may remain valid when smearing over distances of order the radius of curvature or larger.
 Explicit examples we consider are \begin{itemize} \item Evaporating black holes. \item The traversable wormhole of Maldacena, Milekhin, and Popov \cite{Maldacena:2018gjk} \item The counter-example to bounds of this form given by Fewster and Roman \cite{Fewster:2002ne} \end{itemize} \item Prove a singularity theorem, using SNEC as the assumption, which applies to real black holes. \end{itemize} In addition, in Appendix \ref{bound proof} we prove the (2d CFT) Quantum Energy Inequality of \cite{Fewster:2004nj}, in spacetimes globally conformal to Minkowski and for arbitrary smearing functions.

 We begin in Sec.~\ref{Motivation}, where we provide motivation for SNEC using an argument of Wall~\cite{Wall:2011hj}.
 We also show how a Lorentz invariant UV cutoff evades the Fewster-Roman no-go result for bounds of this form.
 In Sec.~\ref{sec:examples} we apply the bound go a variety of situations, starting with the ANEC limit and evaporating black holes.
 In Sec.~\ref{sub:wormhole} we closely examine the Maldacena--Milekhin--Popov wormhole and apply the SNEC bounds both in four and two dimensions.
 In Sec.~\ref{sec:singularity} we prove a semiclassical singularity theorem using SNEC as an assumption and apply it to evaporating black holes, comparing our results to other approaches.
 We conclude in \ref{sec:conclusions} with discussion and ideas for future work.